ZacharyCrespin/zacharyc.site/src/_content/photos/lake-tahoe-3.md

 ---
-name: Lake Tahoe 3
+name: Lake Tahoe Chipmunk 3
 src: photography/lake-tahoe/3.jpg
 alt: A chipmunk at the base of a tree holding a crushed cigarette.
 tags:
   - lake-tahoe
-id: lake-tahoe/3
+id: lake-tahoe/chipmunk-3
+order: 10
 ---